mehfooz-ul-haq/aravel-subscription-test/README.md

 ```

 ### Application configuration
-update `.env` file for database connection and other configurations
+change `.env.example` to `.env` and update database connection and other required configurations

 ```shell
 APP_NAME=SubscriptionManagementSystem